UKCloud/documentation/articles/azure/azs-how-setup-monitoring.md

 ---
-title: How to configure Azure Monitor for VMs on Azure Stack Hub | UKCloud Ltd
+title: How to configure Azure Monitor for VMs on Azure Stack Hub
 description: Describes how to configure Azure Monitor for VMs on Azure Stack Hub
 services: azure-stack
 author: Daniel Brennand